 Where Earthquakes Come From

-The only earthquake that left a real impression on me was one that happened a couple of years ago at a comedy show in a dress shop that my friend Brandie booked me on.
-Handsome nerd actor James Urbaniak was attending with his then-girlfriend.
+The only earthquake that left a real impression on me was one that happened a couple of years ago, at a comedy show in a dress shop that my friend Brandie booked me on.
+Handsome nerd actor James Urbaniak was attending with his girlfriend.
 During another comic’s set, I felt the room moving and watched pictures swing on the walls and thought: Wow, I’m gonna die in the same room as James Urbaniak.
 But nobody died, and we had great earthquake chitchat and went home.
-Once we have an earthquake it becomes THE small talk for the next 24 hours, outstripping weather, traffic, kids, and who got onto a Harold team on their first try.
+Once we have an earthquake it becomes THE small talk for the next 24 hours, outstripping weather, traffic, and who got onto a Harold team on their first try.

 The first big earthquake this week happened on the 4th of July, because God hates America, or at least, California.
-I guess it makes sense that God is a Trump supporter, because what else would explain the awful slo-mo car crash of racism and misogyny we are living through?

 At the fourth of July party, my friend Rick commented that he didn’t even know what to do during an earthquake, but he was pretty sure it wasn’t cuss and look for his pants.
 Everyone laughed.
 I felt so alone.